DineshPatel-GA/bostonhousepricing1/README.md

 6. PREDICT
    PREPARE FUNCTION FOR WEBAPPLICATION TO PREDICT FROM HTML FORM, 2:06
+    data=[float(x) for x in request.form.values()]
         get values from html form: request.form.values()
-    Convert to float and store as 'data'. data=[float(x) for x in request.form.values()]
+        Convert to float and store as 'data'.

+    final_input=scalar.transorm(np.array(data).reshape(1,-1))
         Make an array: np.array(data)
         Convert to two diamensional array: np.array(data).reshape(1,-1)
         Transform to standardize fomat with scalar.transform

-    final_input=scalar.transorm(np.array(data).reshape(1,-1))
+    output=regmodel.predict(final_input)[0]

-    Use predict function to predict based on final_input and pick value at index[0] output=regmodel.predict(final_input)[0]

-    Render output in 'prediction-test' element of 'home.html' page with render_template function return render_template("home.html",prediction_text="The House price prediction is {}".format(output))
+        Use predict function to predict based on final_input and pick value at index[0] return render_template("home.html",prediction_text="The House price prediction is {}".format(output)) Render output in 'prediction-test' element of 'home.html' page with render_template function

 7. DEPLOYMENT ON HEROKU
-    By HEROKU, 2:13
         Dineshpatel-GA
-        lin-reg-boston-h-pricing
+        HEROKU_APP_NAME: lin-reg-boston-h-pricing

+        procfile
         Create procfile with following command for Heroku instance. (only command in the file)
         ---
             web: gunicorn app:app
         ---
             gunicorn: Green unicorn is for wsgi applications to run python apps concurrently by running multiple processes on python http server. app:app presents 'a file named app.py: an app called 'app' created by Flask in app.py.
         Could not view the file on Heroku.
 Troubleshooting is in progress.

 8. DOCKERIZATION:
-        Dcoker app will create an image of all of the configuration and create a container which can be run in os or push to a deployment site like Heroku.
+        Dcoker app will create an image of all of the configurations and create a container which can be run in any os or push to a deployment site like Heroku.

-        1. Create a Dockerfile in the folder.
+        1. Create a 'Dockerfile' in the folder.
-        2. Give 6 commands, FROM, COPY, WORKDIR, RUN, EXPOSE, and CMD
+        2. Give 6 commands:  FROM, COPY, WORKDIR, RUN, EXPOSE, and CMD

-        FROM python:3.7
+        FROM python:3.7 // I chaged it to 3.9.0
                 // On Docker Server, which is on linux, my exsitng python 3.7 image will be used for next line of instructions
-        COPY . /app
-                 //copy my all offiles from my current location " . " to a new folder, /app ,on Docker server.
+        COPY . /app         //copy my all offiles from my current location " . " to a new folder, /app ,on Docker server.
-        WORKDIR /app
-                 //make above directory as a working directory.
+        WORKDIR /app       //make above directory as a working directory.
         RUN pip install -r requirements.txt
                 //will run my requirements.txt to install all of the lib in a new cotainer.
         EXPOSE $PORT